Open Policy Agent

 When writing an OPA policy to be used in Scalr, the package must be namedterraform as seen in the example below.

 Scalr requires that the OPA evaluation returns an array of strings named deny.
-The presence of any values in the array will be interpreted by Scalr as a policy failure.
-Thus, in policies used with Scalr there must always be a rule named deny that performs the evaluation.
+Scalr will interpret the presence of any values in the array as a policy failure.
+Thus, in policies used with Scalr, a rule named deny must always perform the evaluation.
 Here is a very simple example that checks the cost of the resources in a Terraform run using the cost estimation data:

 package terraform